mpkondrashin/sandboxer/README.md

 2. Supported sandboxes: Vision One and Deep Discovery Analyzer.
 3. Supported platforms: Windows and macOS.
 4. Auto notification and download when new version is released.
-5. Store analysis fesults for two months (this is configurable option).
+5. Store analysis results for two months (this is configurable option).

 Sandboxer submissions window: